nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     1. Test case: `quiz` <br>
         Expected: Main window of application switches to quiz mode and displays the first flashcard in the flashcard deck.

+1. Quitting quiz mode in the application

+    1. Prerequisites: Application must be in quiz mode.
+Refer to [Section 1.2](#quizzing-flashcards) on how to enter quiz mode.

+    1. Test case: `q` <br>
+        Expected: Main window of application switches to display flashcard list.
+Result display will output a success
+        message: `Exited Quiz mode`

 ### Sorting of flashcards

 1. Sort flashcards according to review frequency